Shahid-coder/Shahid-flappy-bird/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Shahid-flappy-bird  code of conduct

 ## Our Pledge